 There are certain qualities, circumstances, and boundaries that counselors must be mindful of in order to protect and maintain the needs and resources of the institute, including current and future enrollees.
 These qualities include the following.
 These standards are applicable to the preparatory standard.
 The standards are as follows:

 No coercing.
-This means no physical abuse, no intellectual abuse, and no emotional abuse.
+This means no motivational abuse, no physical abuse, no intellectual abuse, and no emotional abuse.

-In other words, no use of physical violence to enforce your desires.
-Also, there is no lying, no stealing, no bullying, no shaming, no using guilt to pillory, no belittling, and no illegal drug use.
-And the acceptance and reflection through behavior the idea that the purpose of sexual behavior is to best and adequately express a profound and lasting connection between two people.
+In other words, no use of fear to change ones motivations, no physical violence to enforce desires.
+Also, there is no lying, no stealing, no bullying, no shaming, no humiliating, no using guilt to pillory, and no belittling.

 These standards are a threshold on which our higher lessons are based.
 Without conformity and comprehension of the wisdom implicit in these standards, students who have not yet mastered them have no hope to proceed.